Course information and booking

 Risk Analysis and Resilience

 This module aims to help develop nuanced understanding of risk management and resilience engineering in healthcare.
 You will be introduced a range of different risk types that exist in healthcare and appropriate risk management strategies.
 You will consider key stages of risk management and conduct a group work applying SEIPS-based safety assessment.
-The model of the Concept for Applying Resilience Engineering will be introduced in details and be used for a group work assessing and improving resilience abilities of the healthcare system.
+The model of the Concept for Applying Resilience Engineering will be introduced in detail and be used for a group work assessing and improving resilience abilities of the healthcare system.

 Trainers: Dr Thomas Jun and Dr Tracey Herlihey